 Working with Horrible Clients

 Your ex-Boss might have been bad, but there are horrible clients that are much worse.
-So bad that we actually made an entire email course on helping freelancers with this.

 Many freelancers fall to the mantra that “The Client Must Always Be Happy” and try to their best and take on any client and in the process sacrificing their own happiness.